-This page describes the current version of the computer.
-For a description of earlier implementations, follow this link
+This page describes the current version of the computer, being deployed in 2021.
+For a description of earlier implementations, see here or here

 A compact single-user supercomputer

 454 GB RAM (max 256 GB RAM in single motherboard)

 35000+ math coprocessors (FPUs of the CPU and GPU subsytems)

 100% allocated to the research of QMatterPhotonics

 LBTS-εpsilon is our own small supercomputer, which design combines "relatively affordable and small" (hence the name) with "massively parallel supercomputer".
 It is being deployed in 2021.